jhalterman/typetools/README.md

 ## Introduction

 One of the sore points with Java involves working with type information.
-In particular, Java's generics implementation doesn't provide a way to fully resolve the type arguments for a given class.
-Among other things, TypeTools looks to solve this.
+In particular, Java's generics implementation doesn't provide a way to resolve the type arguments for a given class.

-### Features

-* Type argument resolution - Given a type to resolve arguments for and a starting point in the type hierarchy, TypeTools resolve type arguments using information provided by the generic superclass and superinterfaces.
-* Class resolution - Given a type, the corresponding raw class can be resolved
-* Bound resolution - Given a type, the raw class for upper bounds can be resolved
+Among other things, TypeTools looks to solve this by fully resolving type arguments using type variable information declared on any class, interface, or method in a type hierarchy.

 ## Setup

 [Download](https://github.com/jhalterman/typetools/downloads) the latest TypeTools jar and add it to your classpath.

-## Examples
+## Example

-Type argument raw class resolution:

     class Foo extends Bar<ArrayList<String>> {}
     class Bar<T extends List<String>> implements Baz<HashSet<Integer>, T> {}
     Baz<T1 extends Set<Integer>, T2 extends List<String>> {}

-    Class<?>[] typeArguments = Types.resolveArguments(Baz.class, Foo.class);
+    Class<?>[] typeArguments = TypeResolver.resolveArguments(Foo.class, Baz.class);
     assert typeArguments[0] == HashSet.class;
     assert typeArguments[1] == ArrayList.class;

-Type bound raw class resolution:

-    class MultiBounded<T extends List<?> & Comparable<?> & Serializable> {}

-    Type typeParameter = MultiBounded.class.getTypeParameters()[0];
-    assertEquals(Types.resolveBound(typeParameter, 0), List.class);
-    assertEquals(Types.resolveBound(typeParameter, 1), Comparable.class);
-    assertEquals(Types.resolveBound(typeParameter, 2), Serializable.class);

 ## Use Cases